ProfStick/ProfStick.github.io/README.md

 # Welcome!

+## THis site isn't ready!!!

+### I am still playinig around with style sheets and stuff

+That's why the colours are aso awful - so I can see the different blocks

+so go way and come back later

+---

 This site is just an idiosyncratic collection of resources for software and science, particularly physics, I have made over the years.

 It is also a testament to entropy so, while I will endeavour to keep it up to date and reasonably well indexed, I can't make promises.